 Be sure to stick around until the very end so you don’t miss any key information.

-A featured, or side artist, is essentially a guest feature on another artist’s song.
+A featured, or side artist management, is essentially a guest feature on another artist’s song.
 For example, the Daft Punk song ‘Get Lucky’ features Pharell Williams and Nile Rogers.
 This means that they performed on the track and have been credited in the title.

 A featured artist will receive a royalty from the sales of the song they performed on, in one way or another.